New Grading Model Overview- Updated

 80%

-Sofia's story: Sofia is a solid, consistent student.
-She shows up to most meetings on time and comes reasonably prepared — though she occasionally forgets to have her reflection open.
-Her digital textbook scores are in the mid-70s and her weekly meetings show real understanding with some gaps.
-She engages with her coursework most days of the week and posts in the DDF regularly but misses one occasionally.
-She submitted her faith-in-action reflection most weeks with genuine descriptions.
-Her 76% is an honest grade — consistent effort, real learning, some room to grow.
-If she tightens up her meeting preparation and engagement consistency, she could easily move into the mid-80s.
+Sofia is a solid, consistent student.
+She shows up to most scheduled meetings on time and comes reasonably prepared.
+Her digital textbook scores are in the mid-70s and her meetings show real understanding with some gaps.
+She engages with the DDF most days and submitted her Faith-in-Action reflection most sections.
+Her 76% is an honest grade.
+If she tightens her meeting preparation and DDF consistency, she could easily move into the mid-80s.

 9. Assigned work completion